KlubJagiellonski/Politikon/README.md

 * Clone the Politikon source-code repository from [https://github.com/KlubJagiellonski/Politikon](GitHub)

 * Go to the source-code folder

-* Run:
+* Build and run your docker
 ```
 docker_rebuild.sh
 Run docker_run.sh
 ```

-* Check Docker IP
+* Check Docker IP (m)
 ```
 boot2docker ip
 ```

-* Add local.politikon.org.pl to your OS hosts files Add `192.168.59.103` or whatever IP your docker instance has to the host file.
+* Add local.politikon.org.pl to your OS hosts files Add `192.168.59.103` or whatever IP your docker instance has to the host file. (m)
 ```
 ...
 192.168.59.103 local.politikon.org.pl